Dear R eaders:

 take credit for it as original to him.

-knowledge of animal anatomy and paleontology,
+despite his vast knowledge of animal anatomy and

-Agassiz fought Darwinism tooth and nail, largely
+paleontology, Agassiz fought Darwinism tooth and

-on religious grounds, contending that, “The
+nail, largely on religious grounds, contending

-connection of faunas…is not material, but
+that, “The connection of faunas…is not material,

-resides in the thought of the Creator.”
+but resides in the thought of the Creator.”

-It is true of course
+It is

-that Edward Hitchcock also recoiled at Darwin’s
+true of course that Edward Hitchcock also recoiled

-hypotheses on natural selection.
-He wrote
+at Darwin’s hypotheses on natural selection.
+He

-forcefully of his objections to those notions,
+wrote forcefully of his objections to those

-both religious and scientific.
-And yet, late in
+notions, both religious and scientific.
+And yet,

-life, Edward Hitchcock seemed to admit the
+late in life, Edward Hitchcock seemed to admit the

 possibility of a crack in his defenses against